 Tiles come in an array of styles and colors, ranging from the traditional white and blue motifs to the more colorful Moorish inspired designs.
 What better way to learn about the art of Portuguese tile making than a painting workshop?
 Guests can paint their own tiles to take home as a wonderful keepsake of their family trip to Portugal!

-5. FC Porto Stadium Tour
+6. FC Porto Stadium Tour

 Does your family love soccer (football)?
 If so, then a visit and tour of the FC Porto Stadium would be a great addition to your Porto trip.

 A visit to the FC Porto Museum and stadium tours last between 90 minutes to 2 hours.
 Visitors learn all about the club’s history, their awards and wins as well as the Dragão Stadium (Dragon Stadium), the home of FC Porto.
 This will no doubt be a highlight for any football fanatic kids and adults alike.

-6. Gaia cable car – Teleférico de Gaia
+7. Gaia cable car – Teleférico de Gaia

 One of the most popular and prettiest parts of Porto is the buzzing riverfront, set at the foot of the Douro River.
 However, make time to cross the famous Dom Luís I Bridge to the opposite riverbank in Gaia.
 From here you can admire incredible views of Porto.